zilahir/TO00BS65-3001/README.md

 As briefly mentioned above, the applicatino is deployed in `Docker` containers, to `Heroku`.
 The deployment handles automatically, if there's a new commit arrives to the project repository's `release` branch, which triggers a very basic `Github` actions, that build and publishes the application in the pre-defined container.

+## Summary

+In my opinion this assignment fullfilles every requirement that the course has set.